 Benefits to Tanzania

-There are currently still less than 3,000 large companies in Tanzania, paid employment levels remain low, and the vast majority of citizens still earn their primary income from small scale farming.
-Capital investment in small farmers is vital to improve agricultural productivity, in order to raise the incomes of this majority directly as well as reducing Tanzania’s reliance on imported food.
-This also creates more paid employment, and also helps to develop businesses that can grow into medium and large enterprises.
+There are currently still less than 3,000 large companies in Tanzania, paid employment levels to remain low, and the vast majority of citizens still earn their primary income from small scale farming.
+Capital investment in small farmers is vital to improving agricultural productivity, in order to raise the incomes of this majority directly as well as reducing Tanzania’s reliance on imported food.
+This also creates more paid employment and also helps to develop businesses that can grow into medium and large enterprises.

 EFTA’s business model

-We use a standardised approach to keep costs low and allow operational scalability.
+We use a standardized approach to keep costs low and allow operational scalability.
 This reduces negotiation time and management oversight and makes it easier to resource new applications

-EFTA’s application forms function as a business plan template as a further means to standardise the review process and to accelerate follow up.
+EFTA’s application forms function as a business plan template as a further means to standardize the review process and to accelerate follow up.
 Prospective customers are invited to a half-day seminar where they are given basic training in how to complete the form, but the onus is on the applicant.
-Upon a customer’s application, local managers conduct a basic due diligence which take less than 3 days.
+Upon a customer’s application, local managers conduct basic due diligence which takes less than 3 days.
 This includes checking personal references, stress testing economics and interviewing customers.

 Is this the same as microfinance?

 Microfinance is currently a controversial topic.
 Many social investors remain strong defenders of microfinance, while others look at reports of over-indebtedness or doubts about the ability of micro-loans to drive economic growth.
 EFTA is crucially different from microfinance as it has come to be understood, because our investments are exclusively in capital assets that fuel economic growth.